 The importance of occupational health at work should never be underestimated.
-By utilising occupational health services you can make significant cost savings through increased productivity and reduced sickness-related absenteeism.
-By supporting the health and wellbeing of your workforce, you are also much more likely to retain valuable members of staff and create a positive employer brand.
+By utilising occupational health services, employers can meet their legal obligations to support workforce well-being, while benefiting from increased productivity and reduced sickness-related absenteeism.
+A proactive approach to employee welfare is shown to support staff retention and a positive employer brand.

 Typically, the nature and extent of any occupational health provision will depend on the size of the company or organisation.
 It can be provided by a nurse with occupational health training and a part-time doctor, or through a range of specialists, including physiotherapists, hygienists, psychologists, ergonomic experts, occupational therapists or specialist occupational health personnel.